ray-project/ray-llm/README.md

 In addition to LLM serving, it also includes a CLI and a web frontend (Aviary Explorer) that you can use to compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.

-RayLLM supports continuous batching by integrating with [Hugging Face text-generation-inference (based off Apache 2.0-licensed fork)](https://github.com/Yard1/text-generation-inference) and [vLLM](https://github.com/vllm-project/vllm).
+RayLLM supports continuous batching by integrating with [vLLM](https://github.com/vllm-project/vllm).
 Continuous batching allows you to get much better throughput and latency than static batching.

 RayLLM leverages [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), which has native support for autoscaling and multi-node deployments.
 RayLLM can scale to zero and create